epsilon-0311/system-on-a-business-card/KiCAD/doc/README.md

 Since this PCB was designed to be also used as a business card, we opted for a thickness of 0.8mm.
 Main reason for the selected thickness, is that JLCPCB does not charge extra for PCB's between 0.8 and 1.6 mm.
 This has to be taken with a grain of salt, other may charge extra for this.
+The design for the antenna would be simpler to match the impedance, if a 4-Layer would be used.
+Unfortunately, with the thinner PCB significant extra costs would be added when using more layers.

 ## Board Revision History